Kharacternyk/pacwall/README.rst

 Run ``pacwall``.

-Blue dots are manually (explicitly) installed packages, red ones are automatically (implicitly) installed packages.
-Outlined teal dots are orphans, outlined yellow dots are outdated packages.
-Dashed edges represent optional dependencies, normal edges represent strict (hard, direct) dependencies.
+The blue dots are manually (explicitly) installed packages, the red ones are automatically (implicitly) installed packages.
+The outlined teal dots are orphans, the outlined yellow dots are outdated packages.
+The dashed edges represent optional dependencies, the normal edges represent strict (hard, direct) dependencies.
 If you don't like the default look, ``goto`` `Customization`_.

 If you want the wallpaper to be persistent, run ``pacwall-hook`` in the init file of DE or WM you use.